 We received recommendations from all four Flyway Councils.
 Some recommendations supported continuation of last year's frameworks.
 Due to the comprehensive nature of the annual review of the frameworks performed by the Councils, support for continuation of last year's frameworks is assumed for items for which no recommendations were received.
 Council recommendations for changes in the frameworks are summarized below.

-We seek additional information and comments on the recommendations in this supplemental proposed rule.
-New proposals and modifications to previously described proposals are discussed below.
 Wherever possible, they are discussed under headings corresponding to the numbered items in the April 30 and June 4, 2014, Federal Register documents.